jhimross/debug-troubleshooter/readme.txt

 * **Troubleshooting Mode:** Activate a unique, **session-based** "Troubleshooting Mode" for your current browser session.
 This means any changes you make are temporary and only visible to you.
 This mode allows you to:
     * **Simulate Plugin Deactivation:** Selectively "deactivate" plugins.
 The plugin's assets and code will be disabled for your session only.
     * **Simulate Theme Switching:** Preview any installed theme, while the public-facing site continues to use the active theme.
+* **User Role Simulator:** View your site as any other user or role (e.g., Subscriber, Editor) to test permissions and content visibility.
+This is session-based and includes a safe "Exit" button in the Admin Bar.
 * **Live Debugging:** Safely enable `WP_DEBUG` with a single click from the admin dashboard.
 Errors are logged to `debug.log` without being displayed on the site, and you can view the log file directly in the plugin's interface.
 * **Comprehensive Site Information:** Get a quick, organized overview of your WordPress environment in collapsible cards.
 This includes detailed PHP, Database, and Server information, a full list of all themes and plugins with their status, and important WordPress constants.
 * **Copy to Clipboard:** A one-click button allows you to copy all the site information, making it incredibly easy to share with support forums or developers.